thecodingmachine/symfony-vuejs/README.md

 make up
 ```

-It may take some time as each containers will also install dependencies (PHP, JavaScript etc.),
+It may take some time as each containers will also setup itself, for instance by
+installing dependencies (PHP, JavaScript etc.), compiling sources (JavaScript)
-compile raw sources (JavaScript) or run migrations for setting up the database structure.
+or run migrations for setting up the database structure.

 Next time you run this command, the containers should be ready faster as most of the
 setting up will already be done.